 There is a role for the student who is on the lookout for vocabulary (Vocabulary Veteran) that is unfamiliar, interesting, repetitive, funny, descriptive, vivid, used in an unusual way.

-There will be a student in the role of summarizing the last reading as well as predicting what may happen in the next reading.
-We will examine the evidence that led to the prediction and later confirm (or dispel) the thoughts.
+There is a student in the role of summarizing the last reading as well as predicting what may happen in the next reading.
+We examine the evidence that led to the prediction and later confirm (or dispel) the thoughts.

 Things are laid out in a slow, methodical way at first, and as students become more at ease, the creativity and joy of learning is evident.

 As a Level One Certified Trainer in Kingian Nonviolence through the University of Rhode Island’s Center for Nonviolence and Peace Studies under the direction of Dr. Bernard Lafayette, Melinda utilizes a curriculum based on the teachings of Dr. Martin Luther King’s work during the Civil Rights Movement.
 The curriculum outlines King’s six principles of nonviolence, which offer ways for people to understand conflict and be able to have tools to come to reconcile issues without use of emotional or physical violence.
 We are also associated with Connecticut Center for Nonviolence, whose mission is to build a world of mutual understanding among people where nonviolence processes are used to reconcile conflict and strengthen the quality of family and community life.